Ethereal Master Degree Programs

 Master's Degree Writing Thesis Guidelines

-The primary purpose of the American International Theology University’s Master’s thesis requirement is to demonstrate the graduate student’s capacity and ability to conduct research in his or her field.
+The primary purpose of the American International Theism University’s Master’s thesis requirement is to demonstrate the graduate student’s capacity and ability to conduct research in his or her field.
 The University has set the following guidelines for graduate students writing Master’s theses to complete their degree.
 Each student should work closely with her or his advisor to come up with a thesis project of high standards.